scenee/FloatingPanel/README.md

 fpc.invalidateLayout() // If needed
 ```

-Note: If you already set `FloatingPanelController.delegate` to a `FloatingPanelControllerDelegate` object , `invalidateLayout()` overrides a layout object which assigned to `FloatingPanelController.layout` just before calling it, with one returned by the delegate object.
+Note: If you already set `FloatingPanelController.delegate` to a `FloatingPanelControllerDelegate` object, `invalidateLayout()` overrides the layout object of `FloatingPanelController.layout` with one returned by the delegate object.

 2. Returns an appropriate layout object in one of 2 `floatingPanel(_:layoutFor:)` delegates.